arranbartish/arran.bartish.online/src/pages/blog/2019-08-13-complex-data-models-and-living-with-our-mothers.md

 ![tdd pro-tip #6: prevent complex test data from spiraling out of control by going to builder & custom comparator early on.](/img/geepawhill-twitter-builder-comparators.png "GeePaw Hill on planning for your system to become more complex early")

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Tests are partitioned by threads of behavior, not by classes.
-Any given test will often involve many classes within the tested behavior. <br><br>You may partition your production code with classes; but should not force your tests to adhere to that structure.</p>&mdash; Uncle Bob Martin (@unclebobmartin) <a href="https://twitter.com/unclebobmartin/status/1213826854957854721?ref_src=twsrc%5Etfw">January 5, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 [bob](https://twitter.com/unclebobmartin/status/1213826854957854721)